Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 Bioconductor is **big** (> 188GB for BioC <%= config[:devel_version]
 %>).
-Please check the size of what will be transferred with e.g. `rsync -avn master.bioconductor.org::release` and make sure you have enough room on your local disk before you start.
+Please check the size of what will be transferred with e.g. `rsync -e "ssh" -avn bioc-rsync@master.bioconductor.org:release` and make sure you have enough room on your local disk before you start.

 It is recommended that package repositories be synced once per day, scheduled with cron.